 - Make a list of all medications, including vitamins, dietary supplements and over-the-counter drugs, that your child has taken, especially any containing aspirin.
 Even better, take the original bottles and a written list of the dosages and directions.

 - Take along a family member or friend.
-It can be difficult to absorb all the information provided to you during an appointment.
+It can be difficult to recall all the information provided to you during an appointment.
 The person who accompanies you may remember something that you forgot or missed.

 - Write down questions to ask your doctor.
 Don't be afraid to ask questions or to speak up when you don't understand something your doctor says.

 List your questions from most important to least important in case your time with your doctor runs out.
 For Reye's syndrome some basic questions to ask your doctor include: